Jamil100/httpPolicy/README.md

     }
 ]
 ```
 I used Postman to send the requests.
-Note: The solution creates a text file of the response and places in the passed file path.
+Note: The solution creates a text file of the response and places the file in the passed file path.

 Postman Screenshot:
 ![image](https://user-images.githubusercontent.com/75333239/180608630-2b2189fb-6423-4bd8-98b3-7a3bed8c866e.png)